pitt-rssl/pitt-rssl.github.io/content/funding/serdp_severe_impact.md

-title = "Severe Impact Resilience: Assessment Framework for Adaptive Compound Threats" type = "page" layout = "single" weight = 1 summary = "We are investigating how to model critical infrastructure resilience to compound threats involving natural disasters and opportunistic cyberattacks, and how to design new system architectures to better withstand these threats." funder = "Strategic Environmental Research and Development Program (SERDP)" funder_link = "https://www.serdp-estcp.org/"
+title = "Severe Impact Resilience: Assessment Framework for Adaptive Compound Threats" type = "page" layout = "single" date = "2023-09-30" summary = "This project investigates how to model critical infrastructure resilience to compound threats involving natural disasters and opportunistic cyberattacks, and how to design new system architectures to better withstand these threats." funder = "Strategic Environmental Research and Development Program (SERDP)" funder_link = "https://www.serdp-estcp.org/"
 +++